 B.A. in Spanish, an English-Spanish translating certificate, and a minor in Chicano Studies, Cal State University, Channel Islands.

 My research interest is the deconstruction of the narrative of masculinity in contemporary Latin American literature.
 In addition, I would like to hold literary workshops for immigrants with a focus on the exchange of ideas and experiences of masculinities.

 B.A., Humanidades y Filosofía, Universidad Mesoamericana de San Agustín, in Yucatán, México.

 I have published over twenty titles mostly of poetry (lyric, satirical, and for children).
 I believe in a sense of community based on understanding and unconditional love.
 I also believe that poetry (and the arts) can be an instrument for that (for building community and understanding), but not always is.

 Professional interests: Pedagogy, creative writing, literary translation, & language teaching/acquisition.
 Research interest: Poetry in its many forms, particularly in native Mexican languages.

 M.A.
 Latin American Studies, University of California, Los Angeles

 B.A.
 English, University of California, Irvine

-Research Interests: Research Interests: Early Modern Spanish Literature, Critical Theory
+Research Interests: Early Modern Spanish Literature and Culture, Sound Studies, Critical Theory.

 Master’s degree and a Bachelor’s degree in Spanish Literature at California State University, Fresno.